 We understand intellectually that our emotions can not tell us if something is true or false.
 However, when something violates our sacred ground we still react.
 When you “feel” some idea or fact threatening your emotional equilibrium, stop and take a break.

-Most importantly, you need to realize that religious arguments revolve around triggering your “fight or flight” reaction.
+You need to realize that religious arguments revolve around triggering your “fight or flight” reaction.
 This is a strategy to keep you from asking the tough questions which underpin the logic and factual basis of their arguments.
 It’s a strategy of attaching anything that threatens the belief system with something negative.
 And, it works effectively.
 This is why we recommend the use of emotional checks.
 Take a break.
 Do something to get your mind off the subject.
 This minimizes your emotional reaction.
 Otherwise, you’ll be in a constant state of ‘fight or flight’.
 Once you regain your emotional equilibrium, then you are better able to conduct your research.

 Conversely, religions use this tactic in reverse.
 They use your emotions to keep you a paying customer.
 They feed them what makes them feel good.
 So, they build religions that are entertainment rather than inner work.
 It’s all about making you feel good so that you will support them.
 They need your money.